 A transceiver joins two network segments together.
 Transceivers can also be used to join a segment that uses one medium to a segment that uses a different medium.
 On a 10BASE-5 network, the transceiver connects the network adapter or other network device to the medium.
 Transceivers also can be used on 10BASE-2 or 10BASE-T networks to attach devices with AUI ports.

 U

-UDP
+UDP The User Datagram Protocol is a connectionless

-The User Datagram Protocol is a connectionless protocol that resides above IP in the TCP/IP suite protocols such as FTP,SNMP, and SMTP.
+protocol that resides above IP in the TCP/IP suite

 ULP The upper-layer protocol refers to Application Layer